Kobe Bryant crash scene photos were shared during awards ceremony cocktail hour, witness testifies – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Jason Kravarik, Natasha Chen, Amir Vera and Elizabeth Wolfe contributed to this report.
+CNN’s Jason Kravarik, Amir Vera and Elizabeth Wolfe contributed to this report.